Driver Behavior Recognition via Interwoven Deep Convolutional Neural Nets with Multi-stream Inputs: Data Collection and Pre-Processing

 \subsection{Data Pre-processing}

 Recall that the raw videos recorded have 640$\times$360 resolution.
 Using high-resolution images inevitably introduces storage, computational, and data transmission overheads, which would complicate the model design.
 Therefore, we employ fixed bounding boxes to crop all videos, in order to remove the background, and subsequently re-size the videos to obtain lower resolution versions.
-Note that the shape and position of the bounding boxed adopted differ between the videos recorded with side and front cameras.
-We illustrate this process in Fig.~\ref{fig:process}.
+The additional advantage of this approach is that it reduces the adversarial impact of background and illumination changes (as it can often be the case in real driving conditions) on the classification task.
+Note that the shape and position of the bounding boxes adopted differ between the videos recorded with side and front cameras.
+We illustrate this process in Figure~\ref{fig:process}.

 Adding Optical Flow (OF) \cite{horn1981determining} to the input of a model has proven effective in improving accuracy \cite{simonyan2014two}.
 The OF is the instantaneous velocity of the moving objects under scene surface.
 It can reflect the relationship between the previous and current frames, by computing the changes of the pixel values between adjacent frames in a sequence.
 Therefore, OF can explicitly describe the short-term motion of the driver, without requiring the model to learn about it.
 The OF vector $\mathbf{d}^{(x, y)}$ at point $(x, y)$ can be decomposed into vertical and horizontal components, i.e., $\mathbf{d}^{(x, y)} = \{d^{(x, y)}_v, d^{(x, y)}_h\}$.
 It has the same resolution as the original images, as the computation is done pixel-by-pixel.
-We show an example of the OF in Fig.~\ref{fig:process}.
+We show an OF example in Figure~\ref{fig:process}.
 Our classifier will use OF information jointly with labelled video frames as the input.
-The experiments we report in Sec.~\ref{Sec:exp} confirm that indeed this improves the inference accuracy.
+The experiments we report in Sec.~\ref{Sec:exp} confirm that indeed this leads to superior inference accuracy.

 Lastly, we downsample the videos collected, storing only every third frame and obtaining a dataset with 5.71--8.25 FPS, which reduces data redundancy.
 We will feed the designed model with 15 consecutive video frames and corresponding 14 OF vectors, spanning 1.82 to 2.62 seconds of recording.
 Such duration has been proven sufficient to capture entire actions, while obtaining satisfactory accuracy \cite{schindler2008action}.